IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 This repo has been created to give an easy way to update and track the revisions to the code, rather than filling up the original Tour forum.

-Tourist automatically works with Bootstrap 3 and 4, however the "standalone" non-Bootstrap version is not available
+Tourist works with Bootstrap 3 and 4 (specify "framework" option), however the "standalone" non-Bootstrap version is not available

 ## Changelog from previous version:

-Changes from 0.7:
+Changes from 0.8:
-	Fast release to fix breaking change in Bootstrap 3.4.1, fixes this issue: https://github.com/sorich87/bootstrap-tour/issues/723#issuecomment-471107788
-	Issue is caused by the BS sanitizer, to avoid this reoccurring the "sanitizeWhitelist:" and "sanitizeFunction:" global options added
+The fast fix in v0.7 didn't work for Bootstrap 4.
+This release is to ensure fully working popovers in BS4.
+Issue is that the Bootstrap CDN doesn't actually have the whitelist property, so developing against it is basically useless :( Improved BS4 support and template switching.
+Changed options for framework vs template.

 Full changelog can be found in the top of bootstrap-tourist.js